17 Egregious National Lampoon's Christmas Vacation Plot Holes

 Right up there with Joel Goodson declaring the University of Illinois his safety school in Risky Business among U of I movie history moments pic.twitter.com/PxbySEEyoI

-Lord Clark W. Griswold?
-Absolutely not, but he’s still definitely one of the most endearing Christmas movie characters ever.
-His work week begins on Dec.
-14, according to the Advent calendar shown in the film, so it must be a Monday.
-Therefore the Saturday in which the opening scene, the far-fetched and cataclysmic Christmas tree obtaining sojourn, occurs must be on December 12.
-The movie culminates in the later stages of Christmas Eve, therefore spanning a time period of 12 days.
+For Clark W. Griswold, one of the most endearing Christmas movie characters ever, his work week begins on Dec.
+14, according to the Advent calendar shown in the film.
+Thus, it must be a Monday, and therefore the Saturday in which the opening scene, the far-fetched and cataclysmic Christmas tree obtaining sojourn, occurs on December 12.
+The movie culminates in the later stages of Christmas Eve, so it spans a time period of 12 days.

 Vast stretches of the movie are basically cartoonish, so there are plot holes aplenty to list out.
 We won’t even get into how the parents age naturally throughout this franchise while the kids go backwards and then forwards and then I guess sideways or whatever with their aging process during the series of movies.